Adam Bighill: Winnipeg Blue Bombers

 Bighill signed a one-year deal with the Winnipeg Blue Bombers on May 19, 2018.
 Bighill finished the 2018 season as the Blue Bomber's nominee for Most Outstanding Player, was named to the CFL All-Star team, and was ultimately named the CFL's Most Outstanding Defensive Player.
-The Blue Bombers signed Bighill to a 3 year $750,000 contract extension in January 2019, making him the highest paid defensive player in the CFL.
-Bighill helped lead the defence for the Bombers as they defeated Hamilton 33-12 in the 107th Grey Cup, the game saw Bighill recover a fumble which led to an Andrew Harris touchdown.
+The Blue Bombers signed Bighill to a 3-year $750,000 contract extension in January 2019, making him the highest paid defensive player in the CFL.
+Bighill helped lead the defence for the Bombers as they defeated Hamilton 33–12 in the 107th Grey Cup, the game saw Bighill recover a fumble which led to an Andrew Harris touchdown.
 After the win Bighill said that "I've packed too many garbage bags.
 I only play this game to win championships.
 We're bringing it home to Winnipeg, it doesn't get any better than that."

 The Bombers were set to defend their title during the 2020 CFL season although it was cancelled because of the ongoing pandemic.
 Bighill was scheduled to make $265,000 in the following season, but he took a $145,000 pay cut to stay with the Bombers and help the team in a league that was troubled financially by the pandemic.
 Bighill would go on to lead an excellent Bombers' defence that would lead the league in yards and points allowed.
 He had an acrobatic interception against Cody Fajardo during the 2021 Banjo Bowl.
 Bighill would finish the season with 70 tackles, two sacks, and two interceptions.
 His incredible season would result in him being announced the CFL's Most Outstanding Defensive Player for 2021, as well as a CFL All-Star.
 Bighill and the Bombers defeated the Saskatchewan Roughriders for the third time that season in the CFL West Division Final, as they would go on to their second Grey Cup game in a row.
-In the 2021 Grey Cup the Bombers trailed Hamilton late in the fourth quarter by a score of 22-10 but would rally to go on and win 33-25 in overtime for their second Grey Cup in a row.
+In the 2021 Grey Cup the Bombers trailed Hamilton late in the fourth quarter by a score of 22-10 but would rally to go on and win 33–25 in overtime for their second Grey Cup in a row.
 This was Bighill's third Grey Cup title.
 Following the season, on January 20, 2022, Bighill and the Blue Bombers agreed to a one-year contract extension.

-Bighill was named a CFL West All-Star for the eighth time in his career following the 2022 season in which the Bombers advanced to the Grey Cup final for the third consecutive season.
-On November 29, 2022 the Bombers announced that Bighill had re-signed with the club on a new two-year contract.
+Bighill was named a CFL West All-Star for the eighth time in his career following the 2022 season in which the Blue Bombers advanced to the Grey Cup final for the third consecutive season.
+He had one defensive tackle in the 109th Grey Cup, but the Blue Bombers were defeated by the Toronto Argonauts.
+On November 29, 2022, the Bombers announced that Bighill had re-signed with the club on a new two-year contract.